Metrics#

 Update metric state with new predictions and targets.

-Unlike the base class, this accepts raw predictions and targets.
+Unlike the base class, this method accepts raw predictions without applying sigmoid normalization.

 Parameters: